pixi-loopkit/docs/docs/reference.md

 ### beatsPerLoop

 Current beatsPerLoop.
-Defaults to 1, and is not used, unless you have specified bpm.
+Defaults to 1 and is not used unless you have specified bpm.

 -   **Usage**:<br />
-    See [`bpm`](/reference#bpm) for full explanation.
+    See [`bpm`](#bpm) for full explanation.

 ### beat

 Access to kit's Beat object.
-Not used, unless bpm is specified See [Beat](/reference#Beat).
+Not used, unless bpm is specified See [Beat](#Beat).

 ### name